Hon-Wong/Elysium/readme.md

 **Referring Single Object Tracking (RSOT)**

-We prompt MLLM with "Please find {expression} in the initial frame and provide the detailed coordinates in each frame." for each video.
+We use prompt "Please find {expression} in the initial frame and provide the detailed coordinates in each frame." for each video.

 | ![GIF 1](demo/a_running_dog_played_in_the_snow_field.gif) | ![GIF 2](demo/the_cap_on_a_dogs_head.gif) | ![GIF 3](demo/the_snow_field.gif) | ![GIF 4](demo/shoes.gif) | ![GIF 5](demo/the_person_in_red.gif) |
 |---|---|---|---|---|